mozilla-jetpack/jpm/README.md

 ### Examples

-Run current addon with Firefox Nightly on OSX:
+Run current add-on with Firefox Nightly on OSX:

-    jpm run -b /Applications/FirefoxNightly.app
+    jpm run -b nightly

-Turn current addon into a `.xpi` file for deployment and installation
+Turn current add-on into a `.xpi` file for deployment and installation

     jpm xpi